Helping Your Child Eat During Cancer Treatment

 • Peanut butter

 Season meat or fish with sweet juices, fruits, or citrus dressings.
 For example, season sweet and sour pork with pineapple, or chicken with honey glaze.
-Add a small amount (less than 1 teaspoon) of sugar to foods.
+Add a small amount (less than 1 teaspoon) of sugar to food.
 This helps the food taste better and less salty, bitter, or acidic.

 Have your child try lemon drops, mints, or chewing gum.
 They help get rid of bad tastes that stay in their mouth after they eat.
+Make sure your child brushes their teeth well after eating candy to prevent cavities.

 How to treat dry mouth

 Some treatments can raise the risk of tooth decay.
 Sugar-free gum, candy, or popsicles can be better than ones with sugar.
-This is especially true if your child has dry mouth from eating more candy and popsicles than usual.
+This is very true if your child has dry mouth from eating more candy and popsicles than usual.

 Ask your child’s doctor or dentist about products that can help coat and protect their mouth.
 Read Mouth Care During Your Cancer Treatment to learn more.